Dual Diagnosis: Treating Co-Occurring Mental Health and Substance Use Disorders

 The Mind-Body Connection in Mental Health

-In dual diagnosis, it's essential to consider the mind-body connection.
+.
 Mental health and physical health are deeply intertwined.
 Substance abuse can harm the body, which in turn affects mental wellbeing.
 Similarly, mental health issues can lead to physical problems.
 Recognizing this connection is crucial in developing effective treatment plans.

 Effective Strategies for Treating Co-Occurring Mental Health and Substance Use Disorders